 - Pecorino or Parmigiano-Reggiano for grating

-Core the cauliflower, separate into florets and place them in a large sauté pan.
-Season with salt and pepper and add 1/4-inch water to the pan.
+- Core the cauliflower, separate it into florets, and add them to the sauté pan.
+Season with salt and pepper and add 1/2-inch water to the pan.

-Place the pan over medium-high heat, cover and simmer until the cauliflower is tender when pierced with a knife, 7 to 10 minutes.
-Drain and set aside.
+- Place the pan over medium-high heat, cover and simmer until the cauliflower is tender when pierced with a knife, 7 to 10 minutes.
+Transfer the cauliflower to a plate and set aside.

-Stir in the tomatoes, saffron and raisins, cover and simmer gently while you cook and drain the pasta, 8 to 9 minutes.
+- Stir in the tomatoes and the saffron along with its steeping liquid.
+Drain the raisins and add them as well.
+Cover, reduce the heat to medium-low and simmer gently while you cook and drain the pasta, 8 to 9 minutes.

-Return the cauliflower florets to the tomato sauce, heat for a minute or two, then add the pine nuts and parsley and combine with the pasta.
+- Return the cauliflower florets to the tomato sauce, heat for 1 minute, then add the pine nuts and parsley and combine with the pasta.